 DRH Short Volume

-DiamondRock Hospitality Company (DRH) operates in the Real Estate sector, specifically the REIT - Hotel & Motel industry, with a market capitalization near $2.14B, listed on NASDAQ, employing roughly 31 people, carrying a beta of 1.01 to the broader market.
-DiamondRock Hospitality Company is a self-advised real estate investment trust (REIT) that is an owner of a leading portfolio of geographically diversified hotels concentrated in top gateway markets and destination resort locations.
+DiamondRock Hospitality Company (DRH) operates in the Real Estate sector, specifically the REIT - Hotel & Motel industry, with a market capitalization near $2.50B, listed on NASDAQ, employing roughly 35 people, carrying a beta of 1.00 to the broader market.
+DiamondRock Hospitality Company (DRH) operates as an internally managed real estate investment trust (REIT), maintaining a distinguished and geographically varied portfolio of hotels.
 Led by Jeffrey John Donnelly, public since 2005-05-26.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.